 Likewise, any spell which directly and either intentionally or unintentionally harms another person is also considered to be an evil spell.
 Thus, even protective magic can fall under the realm of black magic if the magic user is not careful in how they word their request.
-The best forms of protective magic does not send negative energy back to where it comes from, but either terminates it or turns it into a more positive form of energy.
+The best forms of protective magic do not send negative energy back to where it comes from, but either terminate it or turns it into a more positive form of energy.

 Finally, magic which controls spirits, demons, angels and so forth is also black in nature.
 Again, this type of magic interferes with the free will of the being.